Body confidence isn’t an easy task, but I have good news for you: it’s not impossible! And I’m saying this from experience.

 9. Be part of the change

 Last but not least, I feel like today we don’t want to see thin instead of curvy, straight instead or curly, a certain color of skin instead of another, or anyone instead of anyone else.
-What we want today is to include everyone: every colors, sizes, hair types, height, backgrounds, morphologies, ….
-Because we’re probably more educated and aware than we use to be, and deep down we know that each and every one of us is worthy.
+What we want today is to include everyone: every skin colors, sizes, hair types, height, backgrounds, morphologies, ….
+Because we’re probably more educated and aware than we use to be, and we know that each and every one of us is worthy.
 We want equity and that’s only by changing our mindset towards acceptance that things are going to change for all of us.
 So, let’s judge less, love more and be open to differences!

 I REALLY hope these tips help you get to this mindset where whatever happens, you know you’re beautiful!